Exabyte-io/documentation/docs/jobs-cli/batch-scripts/commands.md

 Two such parallel libraries are offered on our platform, the proprietary MPI library by Intel [^2], and the open-source "OpenMPI" library [^3].
 The Intel MPI library can be loaded by entering `module load mpi` since it is already the default MPI choice.

+!!!note "Automatic loading of Parallel Libraries"
+    Many [modeling applications](../../software/applications.md) implemented on our platform automatically load the Intel MPI library as one of their **dependencies** when they are themselves loaded.
+The parallel library does not therefore need to be loaded separately from the main application.

 ## 3. Load Other Modules

 Other available [modules](../../cli/actions/modules.md) required as part of the job computation, besides the aforementioned parallel library, can be [loaded](../../cli/actions/modules.md#load-desired-module) within the Batch Script via the same `module load <module name>` command.
 A convenient approach for loading multiple modules inside the same job, instead of repeating the load command every time, would consist in the following sequence.